oplS16projects/Visual-data-Ryan-Cauble-and-Cody-Mulkern/README.md

-### Evaluation of Results
-How will you know if you are successful?
-If you include some kind of _quantitative analysis,_ that would be good.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.